Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 What Is Pulmonary Fibrosis?

 Pulmonary fibrosis is a lung illness that happens when lung tissue tends to be harmed and scarred.
-This thickened, firm tissue makes it more troublesome for your lungs to work appropriately.
+This thickened, firm tissue makes it more troublesome for the lungs to work appropriately.
 As pulmonary fibrosis worsens, more shortness of breath occurs.
 The scarring related to pulmonary fibrosis can be caused by a large number of factors.
 The lung dysfunction caused by pulmonary fibrosis cannot be brought back to normal, but treatments can now and then offer assistance to ease side effects and make strides in the quality of life.
 For a few individuals, a lung transplant can be appropriate.

 What Are the Symptoms of Pulmonary Fibrosis?